circlefin/malachite/docs/development-proposals/accountability.md

 Tendermint is a variant of the [seminal DLS algorithm](https://groups.csail.mit.edu/tds/papers/Lynch/MIT-LCS-TM-270.pdf) by Dwork, Lynch and Stockmeyer.
-It shares the property that if less than a third of the processes are faulty, agreement is guaranteed.
+It shares with DLS the property that if less than one third of the processes are faulty, agreement is guaranteed.
 If there are more than two thirds of faulty processes, they have control over the system.